dryruby/json-canonicalization/README.md

 ## License

 This is free and unencumbered public domain software.
-For more information, see <https://unlicense.org/> or the accompanying {file:UNLICENSE} file.
+For more information, see <https://unlicense.org/> or the accompanying {file:LICENSE} file.

 [YARD]:           https://yardoc.org/
 [YARD-GS]:        https://rubydoc.info/docs/yard/file/docs/GettingStarted.md